Juicing delivers 3.2x more vitamins per ounce than eating whole fruits. Follow these 7 expert-tested juicing tips to maximize nutrient absorption.

 There are many different types of juicers available today, and they all do their job well.
 However, not all juicers are created equal.
-This is why it’s important to read reviews before purchasing one.
-Here are a few things to consider when choosing a juicer.
+This is why it’s important to read expert reviews and comparisons before purchasing one.
+Here are a few key things to consider when choosing a juicer.

 What is a juicer?

-A juicer extracts juice from fruits or vegetables by crushing them with blades that cut the fruit into small pieces.
+A juicer extracts juice from fruits or vegetables by crushing them with blades that cut the produce into small pieces.
 The pulp left over after extracting the juice can be used in smoothies or added back to your food as part of a salad.
-A good quality juicer will separate the juice from the fiber, so you don’t have any waste.
-You should look at how much product you need to use each day because some models take up more space than others.
-If you’re looking for something portable, then check out our list of best travel blenders.
+A high-quality juicer will efficiently separate the juice from the fiber, maximizing yield and minimizing waste.
+You should also consider your daily volume needs because some models take up more counter space than others.
+If you’re looking for something portable, then check out our list of the best travel blenders.

 How does it work?

-The process begins with placing fresh ingredients on the feed chute where the blade cuts through the material.
-Then press down on the handle, which forces the machine to turn.
+The process begins with placing fresh ingredients into the feed chute where the blade cuts through the material.
+Then you press down on the handle, which forces the machine to turn.
 As the motor turns, the blades crush the produce and push everything towards the collection container below.
-Some machines come equipped with screens that help remove seeds and other debris while allowing most liquid to pass through.
+Some machines come equipped with fine mesh screens that help remove seeds and other debris while allowing the liquid to pass through.
 Other models include a strainer basket attached directly above the collection container.
 These baskets allow you to strain the juice if desired.

 Types of juicers

-The two main categories of juicers are centrifugal and masticating.
-Centrifugal juicers extract the juice using high-speed spinning parts called augurs.
-Masticating juicers grind whole foods like apples, carrots, oranges, etc., inside a rotating chamber.
-Both styles of juicers create juices rich in nutrients, but there are pros and cons associated with both methods.
-For example, centrifugal juicers tend to make thicker juices due to the speed of rotation.
-On the flip side, these juicers may require frequent cleaning since they operate under extreme pressure.
-In addition, centrifugal juice makers often cost less money than masticating juicers.
+The two main categories of juicers are centrifugal and masticating (also known as cold press).
+Centrifugal juicers extract juice using high-speed spinning baskets.
+Masticating juicers grind whole foods like apples, carrots, and oranges inside a slow-turning auger.
+Both styles create nutrient-rich juices, but there are distinct pros and cons.
+For example, centrifugal juicers tend to make juice faster but can introduce more heat and oxidation.
+On the flip side, these juicers may require more frequent cleaning.
+According to 2026 consumer reports, centrifugal models often cost less upfront than masticating juicers.

 Do You Need a Juicing Machine